-Is it merely coincidence that a thread runs through the two books by Yasunari Kawabata that I’ve read?
-Maybe, I should read at least one more to conclude that this 1968 Nobel Prize winner, who writes about obsession, is himself obsessed with the issue of older Japanese men preying on vulnerable young Japanese women.
+Is it merely coincidence that I see a thread running through the two books by Yasunari Kawabata that I’ve read?
+Maybe, I should read at least one more before I conclude that this 1968 Nobel Prize winner, who writes about obsession, is himself obsessed with the issue of older Japanese men preying on vulnerable young Japanese women.

 I understand Kawabata’s obsession better, after a quick Google survey on “infidelity in Japan.”
 What I found—I must admit—shocked me a little.
 It contradicts the stereotype I have of Japan as a society with conservative morals.
 I should not have been surprised.
 In this land of geishas:

 Much of the cheating has financed the huge sex for sale industry in Japan that takes the form not only of prostitution, but also of internet meeting sites, fashionable hostess bars, and love hotels—all of them legal.
 Ashley Madison, the booming infidelity site based on the motto “Life is short, have an affair,” acquired its million Japanese subscribers faster than in any other country.
 Until not too long ago, the cheating has been done mostly by men.

 It seems the Japanese believe tissue is basically the issue: Men can’t help themselves.
 And wives are willing to tolerate infidelities, if not necessarily accept them.
 Just don’t flaunt it so she doesn’t lose face.
 And, of course, keep the money coming.
 Marriage in Japan has often been contracted for reasons other than love, although love may be gaining ground.

 Kawabata tackles this practice/tradition in both Thousand Cranes (1952, in Japanese) and Beauty and Sadness (1964, in Japanese).
 The latter, written years later, digs deeper into the tradition’s emotional, even fatal consequences.